Road Work - Backing Up Safely

 - Park in a way that allows you to drive forward as you leave.

-- Minimize foot traffic by designating walking paths away from traffic routes, or separate the work area with ropes or barricades.
+- Minimize foot traffic by designating walking paths away from traffic routes, or separating the work area with ropes or barricades.

 Whenever you move your vehicle from a parked position, do a circle check.
 Check for hazards: